 External Corporate Debt managers: during the appointment process, we assess the approach of managers to incorporating ESG issues into their investment analysis and decision-making processes.
-We monitor the managers' implementation of the approach on a quarterly basis alongside all other investment matters, and review the PRI transparency reports of external managers, where available.
-Managers are encouraged to join PRI as signatories where they are not already members.
-Our ambition is to appoint managers who will not provide new inancing to companies or projects that are incompatible with the aims of the Paris Agreement.
+We monitor the managers' implementation of the approach on a quarterly basis alongside all other investment matters, and review the PRI transparency reports of external managers and their product-level TCFD reports, where available.
+Our ambition is to appoint managers who will not provide new financing to companies or projects that are incompatible with the aims of the Paris Agreement.

 Internal Direct Property investment: during the selection process, we assess the environmental efficiency and sustainability credentials of properties.
-We subscribe to GRESB and, in conjunction with the appointed property managing agent, ensure that ESG strategies and risk are integral at every stage of the ownership cycle.
-ESG improvement targets and performance will be incorporated into Fund strategy through asset management plans for owned assets and all new investment acquisition appraisals.
+In conjunction with the appointed property managing agent, we ensure that ESG opportunities and risks are considered at every stage of the ownership cycle.
+ESG improvement targets and performance, particularly Minimum Energy Efficiency Standards, will be incorporated into Fund strategy through asset management plans for owned assets and all new investment acquisition appraisals.

-External Property managers: ESG management will be considered explicitly during the manager appointment process.
-Management and monitoring of ESG matters by the manager will be reviewed on a quarterly basis alongside all other investment issues.
-Where available, PRI Transparency and GRESB reports are reviewed and, if they aren't, managers are encouraged to articulate their approach to ESG and sustainability.
+External Property managers: ESG management is considered explicitly during the manager appointment process.
+Management and monitoring of ESG matters by the manager is reviewed on a quarterly basis alongside all other investment issues.
+Where available, PRI Transparency and GRESB reports and product level TCFD reports are reviewed and, if they are not, managers are encouraged to articulate their approach to ESG and sustainability.
 Where appropriate, we seek improvement to both the management and implementation of that approach.
 Managers are encouraged to join PRI as signatories where they are not already members.

 External Real Asset management (infrastructure, timber) managers: during the appointment process, we assess the approach of managers to incorporating ESG issues into their investment analysis and decision-making processes.
-We monitor the managers' implementation of the approach on a quarterly basis alongside all other investment matters, and review PRI transparency and GRESB reports of external managers, where available.
+We monitor the managers' implementation of the approach on a quarterly basis alongside all other investment matters, and review PRI transparency and GRESB reports and product level TCFD reports of external managers, where available.
 Managers are encouraged to join PRI as signatories where they are not already members.